LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/06_working_with_textures/index.md

 | [**SpriteEffects.FlipHorizontally**](xref:Microsoft.Xna.Framework.Graphics.SpriteEffects.FlipHorizontally) | The sprite is rendered flipped along the horizontal axis. |
 | [**SpriteEffects.FlipVertically**](xref:Microsoft.Xna.Framework.Graphics.SpriteEffects.FlipVertically)     | The sprite is rendered flipped along the vertical axis.   |

-For this example, let's reset the scale back to `1.0f` and apply the  [**SpriteEffects.FlipHorizontally**](xref:Microsoft.Xna.Framework.Graphics.SpriteEffects.FlipHorizontally) value to the sprite:
+For this example, we will reset the scale back to `1.0f` and apply the  [**SpriteEffects.FlipHorizontally**](xref:Microsoft.Xna.Framework.Graphics.SpriteEffects.FlipHorizontally) value to the sprite:

 [!code-csharp[](./snippets/spriteeffects.cs?highlight=21,22)]